|

 -

 This is a discussion of the current week's events in the first hour.
 Dick will do the first week overview.
-Then we would like 2 people in class to volunteer each week to do this overview of the week before.
+Then the facilitators would like two people in class to volunteer each week to do an overview of the week before.
 The second hour will be a discussion of a specific topic.
-The facilitators of this class express a progressive point of view on American politics.
-They welcome conservative or other points of view and encourage discussion as part of our learning experience.

 - Please note: If you do not see the “Add to Cart” button, it may be due to one of the following: